top of page

 Professor Ben Hine

-Psychologist, Academic and Author
+Psychologist, Academic

 Professor Ben Hine is a psychologist, academic, and author whose work focuses on Parental Alienation (PA), family breakdown, and the gendered experiences of men and boys.
 He is a leading voice on the psychological impact of post-separation abuse, particularly PA - where one parent seeks to damage or sever the child’s relationship with the other parent - drawing on both personal experience and professional research.
 Ben leads the Evidence-Based Domestic Abuse Research Network (EBDARN), bringing together researchers from across the UK to better understand the complex dynamics of abuse, alienation, and resistance in family systems.